BE IMITATOR OF GOD (Part 2)

 Therefore, turn away from all distractions today and have your eyes fixed on God and your ears inclined to God, and your mind stayed on God so that you may see hear, know and understand what God is doing in every situation and then imitate Him, just as Christ did while in the world.

 Prayer: My Dear Heavenly Father, thank You for showing me today my highest calling in life.
-Dear Holy Spirit, help me to fix my eyes on God, to incline my ears to God, and to stay my mind on God, so that I may see, hear and know what God is doing in every situation and thus imitate Him, in Jesus’ name.
+Dear Holy Spirit, teach and help me to fix my eyes on God, to incline my ears to God, and to stay my mind on God so that I may see, hear and know what God is doing in every situation and then imitate Him, in Jesus’ name.
 Amen.